matn7/CS-Notes/src/main/java/spring/SpringIndexCards.md

 **256. When are Spring beans created?**
 * Trap: When they are first used.
-* Correct answer: Singleton beans are created at application startup, unless marked `@Lazy.
+* Correct answer: Singleton beans are created at application startup, unless marked `@Lazy`.
 * Tests: Lifecycle understanding.

 **257. Can we autowire a prototype bean into a singleton?**